Tam Hunt: Something New Under the Sun, Part I

 I’m going to use the term “isocracy,” however, in this essay because it lacks the freight of the other labels mentioned.
 Isocracy means “rule by equals,” which pretty much sums up the gist of this new political philosophy.
 What to many people sound like contradictory philosophies (progressivism and libertarianism) come together under this new approach.
 Isocrats believe in small government but also that we’re all in this together and we should help others where we can.

-This really is a new political philosophy because it rests on truly new technological tools.
-As our technological tools change, so should our politics and our philosophies.
+This really is a new political philosophy because it rests on new technological tools.
+As our technological tools change so should our politics and our philosophies.

-A more far-reaching example: Finland recently began a website that allows anyone to propose a law to be voted on by parliament.
+A more far-reaching example: Finland began a website that allows anyone to propose a law to be voted on by parliament.
 If a proposed law gets 50,000 votes within six months, the parliament must vote up or down on the law.
-This is an online expansion of the long-standing initiative process pioneered by states such as California.
+This is an online expansion of the long-standing initiative process pioneered by states like California.

 Principles for a New Philosophy